ReportsFP&A Readiness Blueprint

 Avoid these, and your chances of long-term success skyrocket.

-10. Closing — Readiness Is Your Competitive Advantage
+Readiness Is Your Competitive Advantage

 Anyone can watch demos.
 Anyone can build a requirements list.
-Anyone can "compare features."
+Anyone can compare features.

-But elite finance teams don't do that.
+But elite finance teams dont do that.
 Elite teams:

 • Lead the process